 More REM generally amounts to more dreaming.
 Thus 5-HTP doesn’t necessarily enhance the lucidity of dreams on its own, but enhances the likelihood of other lucid dream nootropics working.
 More on 5-HTP.

-For non-coffee drinkers, theanine is still a fantastic nootropic amino acid for its promotion of slower-thinking alpha brainwave states at no cost to focus & attention.
-Despite a lack of qualified research on the subject of “L-theanine & dreams,” the amino is viewed by many in the lucid dreaming community as a qualified contender for enhancing sleep quality & dream states.
+For non-coffee drinkers, theanine is still a fantastic nootropic amino acid for its promotion of slower-thinking alpha brainwave states at no cost to focus and attention.
+Despite a lack of qualified research on the subject of “L-theanine and dreams,” the amino is viewed by many in the lucid dreaming community as a qualified contender for enhancing sleep quality and dream states.
 More on L-Theanine.

 Mugwort (“Dream Plant”)

 Mugwort, or Artemisia vulgaris (after the Greek goddess Artemis), is an herb rich in mythology and history: St. John the Baptist wore a belt of mugwort when he traveled, Celtic mythology utilized the herb to ward off evil, Chumash Indians honored the herb with the name “Dream Plant.”
 Whether smoked in indigenous ceremonies or drank as tea, mugwort is reported to intensify dream lucidity and vividness, potentially due to the plants engagement in the serotonergic system.

 Note of caution: Mugwort can be demanding on the digestive tract, requiring additional water to move through your system.
 So hydrate the funk up before supplementing.